Unlim8ted-Studios/Celeste-Mobile-Port/README.md

 ## Modular Everest Components

-Mobile functionality is split into independent Everest modules instead of one bigger Android-specific mod.
+Mobile functionality is split into independent Everest modules instead of one larger Android-specific mod.

-### Mobile Bridge
+### MobileBridge

-"MobileBridge" is the low-level communication layer between Everest and the platform/browser host.
+`MobileBridge` is the low-level communication layer between Everest and the platform/browser host.

 It is intentionally separated from higher-level gameplay/UI policy.